Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Introduction

 \section{Introduction}

-The cornerstone of our understanding of turbulence rests on the notion that for three-dimensional incompressible flows at a very high Reynolds number, energy is transferred from the large scale at which the flow is stirred down to very small scales where fluid motion is damped by viscosity~\citep{Taylor35,vKH38,K41}.
-This notion was originally applied to model the decay of turbulence, in particular that of homogeneous isotropic flows, and later extended to turbulent flows in general~\citep{Batchelor:1947,Batchelor:1948a,Batchelor:1948b,Moffatt:2002}.
-Due to this, the canonical problem of decaying turbulence generated by a grid in a wind tunnel has proved an ideal testing ground for ideas and concepts around the behaviour of turbulence ~\citep{Ueberoi:1963,vAtta:1968,Warhaft:1978,Sreenivasan:1980,Antonia:2003,Sinhuber:2015}.
-However, important questions concerning the structure of turbulence and the means by which energy transfer occurs remain unanswered~\citep{Lumley:1992,Cardesa:2015,Cardesa:2017,Vassilicos:2015,Yang:2018}.
+The cornerstone of our understanding of turbulence rests on the notion that for three-dimensional incompressible flows at a very high Reynolds number, energy is transferred from the large scale at which the flow is stirred down to very small scales where fluid motion is damped by viscosity~\citep{Taylor35,vKH38,K41}. \cite{Richardson:1922} famously described the cascade in terms of whirls that generates ever smaller whirls, down to a scale where viscosity prevents any further small-scale generation.
+This underlying self-similar picture has since become widely accepted, at least as a theoretical starting point \citep{Frisch:1995}.
+A precise description of the mechanisms leading to the cascade, however, has remained elusive.